zk-phi/elemental-theme/Readme.md

 `elemental-selected` just for its style.
 You CAN use `elemental-selected` face only if it's actually a selected item).

-If you find that there's no suitable semantic face, it's okay to add a semantic face.
+If you find that there's no suitable semantic face for the purpose, it's okay to add a semantic face by deriving some "elemental" or "semantic" faces.
+Note that we do not put any styles directly to a semantic face.

 ### Distinguishable